Barnwell: The NFL's 50 most intriguing people, and why each matters

 37. Doug Pederson, coach, Eagles

-What do you do for a follow-up after taking your team from worst-to-first and winning a Super Bowl?
+What do you do for a follow-up after taking your team from worst to first and winning a Super Bowl?
 The league has watched what Pederson has done in Philadelphia and taken from his bounty; the Eagles lost offensive coordinator Frank Reich to the Colts and quarterbacks coach John DeFilippo to the Vikings, with the Eagles promoting Mike Groh and Press Taylor from within to take their places.

-Teams will also notice what Pederson did on his way to the Super Bowl, but I'm not as confident they'll emulate his aggressiveness.
+Teams also will notice what Pederson did on his way to the Super Bowl, but I'm not as confident they'll emulate his aggressiveness.
 When Ron Rivera morphed into Riverboat Ron in 2013 and suddenly got aggressive on fourth downs, nobody else in the league came out and followed.
 (Rivera himself hasn't really been very aggressive since, to be honest.)
 The league as a whole is moving slowly toward going for it more frequently in tight situations, but no team converted more on fourth down than the 2017 Eagles.

 Pederson has a competitive advantage; to keep that advantage up, he might want to lean further into those tendencies.
 The Philadelphia offense was a mess with Nick Foles before Pederson began to focus more on RPOs; with Pederson more open-minded about borrowing college concepts than most other coaches, he has the opportunity to stay ahead of the curve by mixing in more of them for both Foles and Carson Wentz this season.
 And while Wentz isn't likely to run the ball as frequently on fourth downs after his knee injury, the Eagles should stay ahead of the pack on fourth down by threatening teams with their offense.